RusPiRo/ruspiro-singleton/README.md

 The second variant allows to pass a closure to the initialization of the `Singleton` that will be evaluated at first access to the contents of it.

+> !HINT!
+> Safe lazy initialization is ensured using atomics.
+On the Raspberry Pi atmomic operations require the *MMU* to be configured and active.
+Otherwise the executing CPU core will hang when trying to execute the atomic operation.

 ```rust
 // define the static variable with an inizialization closure
 static DEMO:Singleton<Box<Demo>> = Singleton::lazy(&|| {